nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_partitioning.rst

 If you want to perform DFU, you must :ref:`define a static partition map <ug_pm_static>` to ensure compatibility across different builds.
 The dynamically generated partitions can change between builds.
-This is important also when you use a precompiled HEX file as a child image (sub-image) instead of building it.
-In such cases, the newly generated application images may no longer use a partition map that is compatible with the partition map used by the bootloader.
-As a result, the newly built application image may not be bootable by the bootloader.

 The memory partitions that must be defined in the static partition map depend on the selected bootloader chain.
 For details, see :ref:`ug_bootloader_flash`.